-What should you do with those extra hard boiled eggs?
-Can hard boiled eggs go bad, and how long will they keep in your fridge?
+What should you do with those extra hard-boiled eggs?
+Can hard-boiled eggs go bad, and how long will they keep in your fridge?

 Can Hard Boiled Eggs Go Bad?

-Hard boiled eggs can go bad, and actually have a surprisingly short shelf life.
-In fact, hard boiled eggs actually have a shorter shelf life than raw eggs that are still in the shell.
+Hard-boiled eggs can go bad, and actually have a surprisingly short shelf life.
+In fact, hard-boiled eggs actually have a shorter shelf life than raw eggs that are still in the shell.

 Though boiling the eggs will make the shells more porous, that outer layer of protection still helps to keep eggs fresh longer.

 Transferring the eggs from the boiling water to a bowl of ice water, and then the refrigerator can keep the temperature in a safe range.

 How to Tell When Hard Boiled Eggs Go Bad

 If the hard-boiled egg is still in its shell, you may have to crack it open in order to notice any odor.

-Perfectly cooked hard boiled eggs will have a deep yellow to golden color, and creamy texture.
+Perfectly cooked hard-boiled eggs will have a deep yellow to golden color and creamy texture.
 The longer the egg is cooked, the paler the yolk becomes in color, until it eventually turns greenish or grayish.
 The texture will become increasingly chalky as the color changes.

 The egg is still safe to eat at this point, though it may have a less appealing taste and texture than eggs that were properly cooked.

 Can You Freeze Hard Boiled Eggs?

-While you can technically freeze hard boiled eggs, it is not really recommended as a method to preserve whole eggs.
+While you can technically freeze hard-boiled eggs, it is not really recommended as a method to preserve whole eggs.
 The freezing process will change the texture of the egg whites, and they can become rubbery.

-If you want to freeze hard boiled eggs for an egg salad, or similar dish with chopped eggs, you should freeze the eggs separately without any of the other ingredients.
-Mayonnaise, spices and other seasonings can be added when the eggs thaw.
+If you want to freeze hard-boiled eggs for an egg salad, or similar dish with chopped eggs, you should freeze the eggs separately without any of the other ingredients.
+Mayonnaise, spices, and other seasonings can be added when the eggs thaw.

 Freeze the eggs by chopping them or grating them into a tightly sealing container or freezer bag.
-Be sure to write the date on the outside of the container, as hard boiled eggs will only last for a month in the freezer.
+Be sure to write the date on the outside of the container, as hard-boiled eggs are best for only a month or two in the freezer.

 There are many easy recipes available online for pickled eggs, just be sure to use a brine recipe that is high in salt or vinegar, to prevent unwanted bacteria growth.